 Analyzing this information helps you identify which campaigns are not just drawing attention, but actually delivering revenue and conversions.
 For example, while the Black Friday Sale generated the most leads and revenue, the Retargeting Ads campaign shows strong efficiency in converting leads to SQLs and offline purchases-indicating it's highly effective at closing deals.

-Campaign Leads Generated MQLs SQLs Revenue Contribution Offline Purchases
+Campaign Leads Generated (online) MQLs (offline) SQLs (offline) Revenue Contribution (offline) Offline Purchases (offline)

 By syncing CRM sales data with GA4, you can determine which ad campaigns, keywords, and traffic sources drive not just leads, but real revenue.